Alchem-E-Trade/social-currency/README.md

 Users will have all normal abilities available to them through the Slack API.
 Non Functional Reqs:

 Accessibility -- everyone in Alchemy Slack workspace can interact with bot;
+- We will ensure that the bot has the correct workspace/channel permissions, so that it is available alongside preexisting Slack features.
 Security -- any sensitive user information is safeguarded in storage and transmission;
+- We will be using Slack to handle user login authorization; additionally we will tailor our Ethereum smart contract to reinforce security, as applicable.
 Privacy -- user interactions with bot are private (except for when bot interacts with everyone in conversation);
+- Messages form the bot will be set to Ephemeral in cases where they are meant to only be seen by the user.
 Response Time -- bot responses occur in timely manner for usability;
+- Slack's API includes a response category for non-immediate items, which can be employed in the event of Ethereum requests.

 Data Flow: